 Section 2.
 Nomination for Membership.

-Prior to being considered for membership, a prospective member (a “nominee”) must have (i) attended at least two meetings as a guest within two years of nomination and (ii) satisfied all of the requirements for membership.
+Prior to being considered for membership, a prospective active member (a “nominee”) must have (i) attended at least two meetings as a guest within two years of nomination and (ii) satisfied all of the requirements for membership.
 A nominee must be nominated by two active members of the Council (each a “nominator”) in accordance with the following: (i) Each nominator must be in a different discipline than the other nominator. (ii) One nominator may, but need not, be in the same discipline as the nominee. (iii) Neither nominator may be in the same company, organization or firm as the nominee.

 A nomination for membership shall be on a form prescribed by the Board of Directors, but additional information from the nominator should be furnished, upon request, so the Membership Committee and the Board of Directors have whatever information they require to determine the nominee’s qualifications.